 Dear Ladies and Gentlemen

-Please share your thoughts and ideas with me.
-Please feel encouraged to do so and please don’t forget (instead of hitting the reply button) to send your messages to:
+As always, I encourage you to send me your feedback but please don’t forget (instead of hitting the reply button) to send your messages to:

 Many thanks, indeed!